kasslent/clc-digital-skills/README.md

-# Ladies Learning Code Digital Skills Program
+# Canada Learning Code Digital Skills Program

 This repo uses [Github pages](https://help.github.com/articles/using-jekyll-with-pages/) to host the notes so all updates in the master branch needs to be rebased into the gh-pages branch to be available online.